 (Plenty of things to see but not enough time to do so.
-Further, it started drizzle after we reached this place)
+Further, it started to drizzle after we reached this place)

-Others, the more devotional ones, spend the quiet time praying inside the temple.
-Driving through the town, one cannot dismiss the fact that the houses are built very close and it does look very cramp.
+Others, the more devotional ones, spend quiet time praying inside the temple.
+Driving through the town, one cannot dismiss the fact that the houses are built very close and it does look very cramped.
 Some of the houses hardly had space for motorcycles to drive through.
 Space is indeed a big problem for the islanders.

 We reached the jetty tired and hungry – a problem compounded by the fact that we had to carry extra bags and my son who got too tired to walk.
 We hoped to get a better ferry back and we almost missed the open space boat.
 The same type of ferry that we had when we left Lumut was waiting for us but due to the number of people in our group, the boat attendants agreed to leave us for the next boat.

 And the next boat was an open space boat with an open deck at the rear.
-We dropped our luggage at the front of the boat and headed straight to the rear for photo-shooting and enjoy the cold sea breeze.
+We dropped our luggage at the front of the boat and headed straight to the rear for photo-shooting and enjoying the cold sea breeze.